ayush-agarwal-0502/MLWare-Technex-Project---Stained-cell-counter/README.md

 Initially it gave too many blobs , however , after thresholding the detected blobs by area ( i.e. ignoring the lower area blobs ) , we could achieve an MSE of about 14 , which seems to be pretty good .
 The model was not always exact , however it was pretty accurate (a difference of 1 or 2 mostly) in the cases of less overlapping cells .
 This showed that the error was high mostly due to the outlier cases ( overlapping cells , more than 50 cells in an image , whole image being largely covered with blue etc ) .
 Furthermore , by applying blurring , the accuracy was even more improved .

 This was all for the image processing approach .
 I also tried using the simpleblobdetector library from opencv , however it crashed on google colab notebook .
+Also tried opencv contour detecting functions but didn't work probably bcoz colab and opencv do not work well together .

 ## Deep Learning approach :